 Hello!
-How are you all feeling at the moment?
-Now that we are basically in lockdown, I’ve had some time to play with my Cricut.
-I’ve even been taking classes at Spotlight (well until they were postponed along with everything else).
+I've been playing with my Cricut.
+I've even been taking classes at Spotlight (well until they were postponed along with everything else).
 One of my favourite projects is these Easter bags I made for all the kids we camp with every year.
-However, camping has been cancelled as well so I’ll hold on to them until next year.
 This Cricut for Beginners project is almost as simple as the library bags we made before, but with an extra layer of vinyl.

 Cricut for Beginners - Easter Bags